HDG-Community/hdg-wiki-two/content/sophont-species/erefax.md

 {{< /aside >}}

 > [!QUOTATION]
->_ "Kht’teela was forty when the Affini arrived, barely an adult, and, back then, she was forcibly domesticated for feralism.
+> _"Kht’teela was forty when the Affini arrived, barely an adult, and, back then, she was forcibly domesticated for feralism.
 The regrettable passions of youth came to even her even-tempered species.
 Now, she was pushing three hundred, only nearly as grumpy as the Herdmothers were then, and only beginning to slow down.
 It was… Nice.
-One of the benefits of the Affini compact upending their lives."
+One of the benefits of the Affini compact upending their lives."_
 >
 > **otterpopd's [_Shear Bliss_](https://archiveofourown.org/works/71967226)**

 Erefax are a quadrupedal species of large stature, sometimes known affectionately as “sheeposaurs" or "dollsheep".
 Before the Affini, their lives were long and slow, and now they are longer and slower.

 ### Quick Info
-**Homeworld**:Ttellir, the fifth planet orbiting its star.
+**Homeworld:** Ttellir, the fifth planet orbiting its star.
 A terrestrial silicate planet with one moon.
-**Home System**: Tchrrellit, a white Class-M star roughly 100ly from Sag A*
+**Home System:** Tchrrellit, a white Class-M star roughly 100ly from Sag A*
 **Native Gravity:** Roughly 0.7g

 **Circadian Rhythm:** 57 Terran Hours
 **Lifespan:** Appx.
 200-300 Terran years in the wild, upwards of 700 with current biotechnology.
 As of 2550, the oldest erefax remember their pre-compact childhoods
-**Domesticated:**: 40%
+**Domesticated:** 40%

 **Names:** Due to their unique tongue structure, erefax languages have a high degree of phonetic complexity, creating a higher number of plosives, rhotics, and fricatives than 95% of other xenosophont species are able to produce.
 Their writing systems tend towards the symbological and featural, since their exponentially larger phonetic inventory make alphabets harder to use.
 Their names make good use of this expanded inventory.
 Examples: Ttellir, Kht'teela, Rruhan